 ~ ~ ~ ~

-In addition to being nickel-free and allergy safe, one of niobium's amazing qualities is that it can be anodized to become a completely different color, or even a "rainbow" spectrum.
+In addition to being nickel-free and allergy safe, one of niobium's amazing qualities is that I can anodize it, to become a completely different color, or even a gradient spectrum.

 This chart shows niobium wire samples, which I have anodized at different points along the color spectrum, which I have identified with a name and number.
 You may notice that this spectrum is not in "rainbow order" but has some wacky logic of its own: